Cady Heron: Role in Mean Girls

 Cady throws a party at her house, without inviting Damien or Janis, which gets out of control as she accidentally vomits on Aaron after revealing to him that she had lied about her intelligence.
-After Aaron storms out, Damien and Janis arrive and Janis chastises Cady for her personality change and for becoming a bad person before leaving.
+After Aaron storms out, Damien and Janis arrive and the latter chastises Cady for her personality change and for becoming a bad person before leaving.
 Later that night, Regina creates an entry in the Burn Book criticising herself with the goal being to frame Cady for it.
 The next day at school Cady is seen by the principal about the Burn Book, but while this happens a riot breaks out as the girls all see their entries and begin accusing each other of badmouthing them.
 The girls are shortly after taken to the gym for a team-building exercise, led by Miss Norbury, where they have to apologize to each other for all the hurtful things said.
 Regina storms out due to being humiliated, and Cady follows her, only for her to be hit by an oncoming bus.

 Cady decides to take the fall for the Burn Book, refusing to say who else wrote it and being grounded.
 She also joins the mathletes to gain extra credit.
 On the day of the mathlete finals, North Shore and their rival school are locked in a tie, with Cady being selected as the tiebreaker against Caroline Krafft, a girl from the other school.
 Cady beats Caroline in the tiebreaker and wins the mathlete tournament for North Shore.
 She then attends the Spring Fling dance later that night, and surprisingly wins Spring Fling queen.
 She gives a speech apologizing and building bridges, breaking her crown and throwing the pieces to other girls at the dance.

 Cady finishes the school year dating Aaron, and being friends with Damien, Karen, Janis, Kevin, and Jessica, North Shore now having less cliques dividing the student body.